 Citation: Chu, C., Holbrook, B., Sandstrom, S. and M.S.
 Poesch.
-(In Press) Cold water fish sampling in small standing waters.
+(2024) Cold water fish sampling in small standing waters.
 In Standard Methods for Sampling North American Freshwater Fishes (2nd edition), Merrcado, S. and K. Pope (eds.), American Fisheries Society, Bethesda, MY.

 Also Read: